 235 East Tipp Pike West Milton, OH

 Enjoy some relaxing water fun with the Scenic Stillwater Canoe Trip.
 This 4/5 mile trip typical takes 1.5 to 2 hr but you can take as long as you wish up until 6pm no matter what time you start.
-Cost is $40 for a double in a canoe, but kids under 12 can ride in the middle free of charge!
+Cost is $40 for a double in a canoe or $20 kayak, but kids under 12 can ride in the middle free of charge!

 3234 Washington Mill Rd, Bellbrook, OH